 So I can not overstate how important the need for consistency within your vigilance to your belongings and your surroundings is.
 This will hopefully minimise your risk of being a victim to theft and any of these Paris tourist scams listed above.

-As always we’d love to know your experiences, let us know in the comments if you’ve been a victim to any of these Paris tourist scams or other scams either during your trip to Paris or in other cities around the world.
+As always we’d love to know your experiences, let us know in the comments if you’ve been a victim to any of these tourist scams in Paris or other scams either during your trip to Paris or in other cities around the world.